DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 # Computer Vision

 The computer vision package listens for images/frames coming from multiple cameras.
-The package will then run pre-trained machine learning models frames from each camera and output bounding boxes for the various objects in the frames.
+The package will then run pre-trained machine learning models on frames from each camera and output bounding boxes for the various objects in the frames.
 These objects could be the gate, buoys, etc. The package will publish to different topics depending on which classes are being detected and which cameras are being used.